moncelh/Worthy-care/README.md

 # Worthy-care
-Worthy-care works for communities, have a lot of data to manage Charity management database system-GGRF.
+Worthy-care works for communities, have a lot of data to manage using Charity management database system-GGRF.

 Association works with communities and serve them,  have a lot of data to manage, this system enables end user to easily input or enter data such as charity Event, Subscribers, Sponsors, Donations into a sql database.